Navigation

 Menu::make('Example')->title('Analytics');

-Badge Notifications
+Badge Notification

 Menu items have the ability to notify the user about any events in the form of a numerical value, for this: